Californians to vote on racial, gender preference programs

 Supporters of affirmative action note that Latinos make up more than half of California’s high school seniors, with a graduation rate above 80 percent.

 The population of California has also changed dramatically since 1996.
 The numbers of Latino and Asian American residents — and voters — have grown, although likely voters are still disproportionately white.
-Democrats still make up nearly half of registered voters but the percentage of Republicans in the state has dropped from 36% to 24%.
+Democrats still make up nearly half of registered voters, but the percentage of Republicans in the state has dropped from 36% to 24%.

 Dan Schnur, who teaches political communications at UC Berkeley and the University of Southern California, noted that young white Californians also are much more liberal on issues of immigration, same-sex marriage and equity, having “grown up in much more diverse and multicultural environments than their parents and grandparents.”